Nebraska Coast Connection

 The Nebraska Coast Connection is a social networking group founded in 1992 which allows professionals working in the entertainment industry to share their experiences growing up in Nebraska.
 Members provide advice and insights into succeeding in the entertainment industry centered in Los Angeles, CA.

 In 1992, Producer/Director Todd Nelson started the NCC with about thirty fellow Nebraskans to be both a network for entertainment professionals and a bridge between home and Hollywood.
 The idea was fostered by Todd's frequent trips home.
-He often visited late UN-L theatre professor Dr. Bill Morgan, who connected him with former students who were pursuing careers in the arts.
+He often visited University of Nebraska–Lincoln theater professor Dr. Bill Morgan, who connected him with former students who were pursuing careers in the arts.
 With support from the University of Nebraska Foundation, the first NCC cocktail event in Bel Air drew 200 people, and the Nebraska Coast Connection was up and running.

 Since then, they have hosted barbeques, play nights, Halloween parties, Christmas caroling and comedy nights.
 They've produced radio commercials, a few short films and two extensive websites.

 But the centerpiece of the group since 1995 has been the regular monthly gatherings called The Hollywood Salon.
 Not to be confused with the place you get your hair done, the idea of an artist's salon has a rich history.
 From ancient times, writers and painters and poets and politicians have met in salon settings to share their art and discuss events of the day.
 In Athens, Paris and New York, Salons were important ways for ideas to germinate, artists to be discovered and valuable relationships to blossom.
 The Hollywood Salon continues that tradition with a slant toward careers in showbiz.